TrustedCreators/TrustedCreators/README.md

-                               I love long cuds !! yay ^_^ | do not cover unless friends pls Im kind of shy to add people so I wont usually request first, BUT if u request I will most likely accept it Eavesdropper..,, I am rlly nosy so I will eavesdrop on conversations sometimes >_< I am max zoomed out a lot so I might snipe you from across the map with a crown :]
-                     If you match my energy and humour I'll probably latch on to you really easily lowkey
+                               I love long cuds !! yay ^_^ | do not cover unless friends pls Im kind of shy to add people so I wont usually request first, BUT if u request I will most likely accept it Eavesdropper..,, I am rlly nosy so I will eavesdrop on conversations sometimes >_< VERY sensitive and horrible tone indication, mean humour is NOT appreciated If you match my energy and humour I'll probably latch on to you really easily lowkey